hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - identity policy
     - <span style="color: #bb6600;">realm</span>: connection between the FMC and the user accounts on the servers you monitor
     - A realm consists of one or more LDAP or Microsoft Active Directory servers that share the same directory credentials.
+  - device management policy
+    - a <span style="color: #bb6600;">shared set of features or parameters</span> that define the aspects of a managed device that are likely to be similar to other managed devices in a deployment
+  - impact flag:
+    - alerted w/ email, SNMP trap, or syslog when the system generates either an intrusion event
+    - required for <span style="color: #bb6600;">network discovery policy</span>
-  - impact flag: evaluating the impact of an intrusion on your network by <span style="color: #bb6600;">correlating</span> intrusion data, network discovery data, and vulnerability information
+    - evaluating the impact of an intrusion on your network by <span style="color: #bb6600;">correlating</span> intrusion data, network discovery data, and vulnerability information
-  - health policy
+  - <span style="color: #bb6600;">health policy</span>
     - using the health monitor to create a health policy (collection of tests)
+    - used to collect health modules alerts from managed devices
     - configured <span style="color: #bb6600;">health test criteria</span> for several health modules (tests)
     - control which health modules against each of your appliances
     - configure the specific limits used in the tests run by each module